DokimiCU/Exile/README.md

 -torches should save how much burnt when returned to inventory, and should burn when held (i.e. no infinite burn exploit) -grafitti would benefit from something stopping it on silly things (e.g. beds, crafting spots) -ropes don't go through air temp
+-air temp needs to spread better in open spaces.
+-smelt mix > iron and slag missing heat transfer on change

+Crafting (Rubenwardy)
+-get connected players deprecated.
+-crafting when full inventory should drop crafts that don't fit inventory.
+-Highlights no longer work.
+-adds stack to inventory at crafted stack size, rather than node stack size (over stacked)

 Misc:
--might be missing credit for some textures etc -crafting when full inventory should drop crafts that don't fit inventory (Rubenwardy) -a lot of cluttering nodes could be removed from creative inventory -performance testing etc etc... (can get slow, all the dynamic nature stuff might be a bit much)
+-might be missing credit for some textures etc
+-a lot of cluttering nodes could be removed from creative inventory -performance testing etc etc... (can get slow, all the dynamic nature stuff might be a bit much)